Last Updated: August 12, 2024

 (Photo by Scott Dudelson/Getty Images)

-When he was deciding how to produce Loggins' first solo album, Messina had a meeting with Clive Davis who was then the president of Columbia Records.
-Messina suggested to Davis that he be allowed to sit with Loggins on his first solo album in order to provide more upbeat and diverse appeal as a pop music artist.
-Among the material Messina contributed were the songs "Listen to a Country Song," "Nobody But You," "Same Old Wine," and "The Trilogy."
+When he was deciding how to produce Loggins' first solo album, Messina had a meeting with Clive Davis, who was then the president of Columbia Records.
+Messina suggested to Davis that he be allowed to sit with Loggins on his first solo album in order to provide a more upbeat and diverse appeal as a pop music artist.
+Among the material Jim contributed were the songs "Listen to a Country Song," "Nobody But You," "Same Old Wine," and "The Trilogy."
 Messina also provided the rehearsal space, amp, and instruments and additionally lent his talents as an arranger, vocalist, and guitarist.
-The two worked long hours together on Loggins' first solo album and Messina also assembled The Kenny Loggins Band.
+The two worked long hours together on Loggins' first solo album, and Messina also assembled The Kenny Loggins Band.

 Though the album was meant to be Loggins' first solo album, the two decided that.
 Messina's contribution was so substantial that the album was released as "Kenny Loggins with Jim Messina Sittin' In" in November 1971.
 By the end of 1972, the group was renamed Loggins and Messina.
 The two toured extensively and eventually went on to sell over 20 million albums.
 In total, Messina wrote, performed on, and produced seven more albums with Loggins.
-In 1976, Loggins decided to strike out on his own and the duo split after a final concert in Hawaii.
+In 1976, Loggins decided to strike out on his own, and the duo split after a final concert in Hawaii.

 Jim Messina